Ronaldo helps lift Real Madrid to the top

 BALLON D'OR

-Before kickoff Ronaldo showed off the FIFA Ballon d'Or award for the world's best player that he won this month and the Portugal forward came close to scoring moments before the break after a frustrating first half short of genuine chances.
+Before kickoff Ronaldo showed off the FIFA Ballon d'Or award for the world's best player that he won this month and the Portugal forward came close to scoring moments before the break after a frustrating first half for the home side.

 Luka Modric floated a cross from the right and Ronaldo connected with a spectacular overhead kick that forced a superb reaction save from Roberto.

-Real struggled to dominate 11th-placed Granada but Ronaldo, who also had a free kick deflected on to the crossbar, made it 1-0 after 56 minutes.
+Real struggled to dominate 10th-placed Granada but Ronaldo, who also had a free kick deflected on to the crossbar, made it 1-0 after 56 minutes.

 He picked up a pass from Modric just inside the area and managed to squeeze a shot into the bottom corner despite the attentions of several defenders.

-Marcelo then skipped through on the left and pulled the ball back for Benzema to add the second goal in the 74th minute.
+Marcelo skipped through and pulled the ball back for Benzema to add the second goal in the 74th minute.

-"It was a special day with everything that happened and being able to show off the Ballon d'Or to the fans," said Ronaldo.
-"We will spend a pleasant night as leaders and tomorrow we'll see what the other teams do."

 Real's record signing Gareth Bale took a painful kick to the groin in the eighth minute and was eventually replaced by forward Jese at halftime.

-Ancelotti said the Wales winger felt a twinge in his left leg but was not injured.
+Ancelotti told a news conference the Wales winger felt a twinge in his left leg but was not injured.

 (Editing by Tony Jimenez)